Houston2812/Houston2812/README.md

 ## Let's get known
 [:rat:] My name is Huseyn "Houston"
 [:ox:] I'm junior Cyber Security Specialist
 [:tiger:] Apart from Cyber Security I have experience in Embedded Engineerig, Web Development and DevOps
 [:rabbit:] In addition to professional career I'm expeerienced in teaching as well
 [:dragon:] Currently I am continuing to increase my experience in software engineering
 [:snake:] Curious to get more knowledge of Go, Rust and Github Actions
 [:horse:] Reach out to me at : <a href="www.linkedin.com/in/huseyn-gambarov-0243651b1"> <img src="./assets/LI-In-Bug.png?raw=true" width="21px"/> </a>
+[:goat:] Visit following repos to familiarize with my projects:

+[:monkey:]

 <!-- [Screenshot](./assets/background.jpg?raw=true) -->
 <!--